Hiking In Hawaii

 - Kilauea Iki

 In Hawaii Volcanoes National Park, you won’t want to miss an opportunity to enjoy all the splendor of Kilauea Iki.
-This magical four mile loop snakes through an abundant and lush rainforest canopy before crossing the crater floor.
+This magical four mile loop snakes through an abundant and lush rainforest canopy before crossing the crater floor, across the remains of a 1959 Kilauea eruption.

 What to bring when hiking in Hawaii